 Thank you @amyschumer @ncjwarizona @NARAL @ifwhenhow @drcarlhart @Mical_Raz + others for supporting. https://t.co/YB63X0qSfW

-Reproductive rights advocates are asking the Arizona Court of Appeals to overturn the lower court decision and remove Lindsay from the Child Abuse Registry.
-NAPW argues that research shows medical use of marijuana is an effective treatment against HG, which can cause severe dehydration, malnutrition, heart and kidney failure, and even pregnancy loss or neurological damage to the fetus.
+Reproductive rights advocates last year had asked the Arizona Court of Appeals to overturn the lower court decision and remove Lindsay from the Child Abuse Registry.
+According to NAPW, research shows medical use of marijuana is an effective treatment against HG, which can cause severe dehydration, malnutrition, heart and kidney failure, and even pregnancy loss or neurological damage to the fetus.
 They cited peer-reviewed scientific research showing marijuana use during pregnancy does not harm fetuses.
 According to the brief, “evidence of potential harm to fetuses of untreated HG is far better established than any claims of harm from exposure to medical marijuana use.”
 They note marijuana is also an affordable option that many patients find to be more effective and less debilitating than other treatments.

-“Punitive laws that drive a wedge between patients and their doctors have demonstrable negative impacts on fetal and neonatal health,” argues NAPW.
+“Punitive laws that drive a wedge between patients and their doctors have demonstrable negative impacts on fetal and neonatal health,” argued NAPW.

 And more than abortion is at stake.
 A variety of pregnancy outcomes including miscarriage and stillbirth and decisions about a pregnant person’s rights and healthcare will be criminalized #IfRoeGoes. #SCOTUS https://t.co/bRi1psqjD0— National Advocates for Pregnant Women (@NAPW) July 29, 2021

-NAPW also argues that placement on the Central Registry can have “devastating economic impacts on families, which can lead to associated negative health outcomes for children.”
+NAPW also argued that placement on the Central Registry can have “devastating economic impacts on families, which can lead to associated negative health outcomes for children.”

 “I think we’re seeing an increase of people being charged either in criminal court or family court for legal medical marijuana use during pregnancy, and this is an instance where people are being treated differently because they’re pregnant,” said Samantha Lee, a NAPW staff attorney.
 NAPW argues this different treatment violates the constitutional right to equality as well as the constitutional right to “choose or refuse treatment they deem most appropriate for themselves.”